Vineyard & Winemaking

 In 1992, we planted rootstock fields and built grafting and greenhouse facilities to propagate and graft our cuttings.
 These produced the grapevines we used to plant our estate vineyard beginning in 1994.

 Beginning in 1996, we made available for sale these high-quality grafted vines and budwood to interested growers through the Tablas Creek Nursery.
-Between 1996 and 2004 we sold more than one million cuttings to interested vineyards and wineries from California to Washington State to Virginia and Texas.
+Since then, we have sold nearly five million cuttings to more than 600 vineyards and wineries from California to Washington State to Virginia and Texas.

 Our investigation of new grapes continues today.
 In 2003, we made the decision to import new cuttings of the rest of the Chateauneuf-du-Pape grapes: Bourboulenc, Cinsaut, Clairette Blanche, Muscardin, Picardan, Terret Noir, and Vaccarese.
-The first of these grapes were released from quarantine in 2010, and we expect to have the full Chateauneuf-du-Pape collection available by 2019.
+The first of these grapes were released from quarantine in 2010, and the last in 2017, completing the Beaucastel Chateauneuf-du-Pape collection.
+We invite growers who are interested in planting Tablas Creek vine material to contact us.
+We are happy to connect them with nurseries who have our vine material for sale.

 There are dozens of grapes grown in France's Rhône Valley.
 Thirteen of these are approved in Châteauneuf du Pape, with another eight approved in the Côtes du Rhône appellation.
 We chose initially to focus on nine key varieties of the Southern Rhône for our Paso Robles estate vineyard: Mourvèdre, Syrah, Grenache, and Counoise for the reds, and Roussanne, Marsanne, Grenache Blanc, Viognier, and Picpoul for the whites.